zhullyb/monyhar/monyhar/docs/documentation_guidelines.md

 #### I hate writing documentation, it will slow me down!

-Chromium is big enough and complicated enough that a newcomer has to read a lot of code to figure out how things fit together.
+Monyhar is big enough and complicated enough that a newcomer has to read a lot of code to figure out how things fit together.
 Documentation provides breadcrumbs to speed up understanding, which over time will make the whole team work more quickly.
 Short term execution speed is far less important than long term team velocity.